pr0ggy/feather/README.md

 Asserts that the expected value matches the actual value using strict (===) equality, or fails the test case with the given message

 ## Custom Assertion Methods
-As shown in [the example bootstrap file](#example_bootstrap) above, you can swap a new `Kase\TestValidator` instance (or any other class instance, for that matter) into the testing resources package to assert against it within test cases.
+The user can swap a new `Kase\TestValidator` instance (or any other class instance, for that matter) into the testing resources package to assert against it within test cases (see the example bootstrap file in the `example` folder of the repo for details on how this is accomplished).
 The `Kase\TestValidator` constructor accepts a dictionary of custom assertion callbacks in the format:

 	<validation method name> => <validation callback>

-Note that it is only necessary to create a new `Kase\TestValidator` instance if you wish to use custom assertion methods--a default instance is already created within the Kase context that supports the [basic assertion methods](#basic_assertions) outlined above.
+Note that it is only necessary to create a new `Kase\TestValidator` instance if you wish to use custom assertion methods...if not, a default instance will be created within the Kase runner that supports the [basic assertion methods](#basic_assertions) outlined above.

 ## Testing Kase
 	./vendor/bin/phpunit